-The persons eligible to receive awards under the 2006 Plan are the officers, directors, employees and independent contractors of the Company.
-An employee on leave of absence may be considered as still in the employ of the Company for purposes of eligibility for participation in the 2006 Plan.
+The persons eligible to receive awards under the 2006 Plan are our officers, directors, employees and independent contractors.
+An employee on leave of absence may be considered as still in our employ for purposes of eligibility for participation in the 2006 Plan.